-As you become more familiar with WordPress, you may occasionally come across the term blogroll.
+As you continue to discover more about the benefits of using WordPress, you may occasionally come across references to the term blogroll.

-WordPress refers to a list of hyperlinks pointing to other sites or web pages that display on your sidebar section as a blogroll.
+WordPress refers to a list of links pointing to other sites or pages that display on your sidebar menu as a blogroll.

 According to official WordPress documentation …